bufbuild/docs.buf.build/docs/bsr/studio.md

 required by your use-case.

-If you are unable to configure the target service to allow requests from studio, you use `studio-agent` or a CORS proxy to reach the service instead.
+If you are unable to configure the target service to allow requests from studio, you use `Studio Agent` or a CORS proxy to reach the service instead.

 Due to limitations in the design of the gRPC protocol, browsers are unable to communicate with gRPC servers.
 To use Studio with servers that only expose the